javipo84/nyc-yellow-taxi-trips-percentile/README.md

 NYC Yellow Taxi Trips Percentile is a R script that return all the trips **over 0.9 percentile** in distance traveled for any of the CSV files you can find in [NYC "Yellow Taxi" Trips Data](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page).
 This website contains trip data from 2009 to present, this information is available in CSV files for each month and year and this is the [Data Dictionary](https://www1.nyc.gov/assets/tlc/downloads/pdf/data_dictionary_trip_records_yellow.pdf).
 Some of the information provided for each trip is Passengers count, Trip distance (milles), Pick up date, Drop off date or Total amount.

+**This solution allows you to calculate on taxi trips and find out the 10% that were the longest in distance.**

 ## Approach & Performance

 **¿Why R?**